Selected Works

 CHICKEN 1 superJumboA Place for Old Chickens, Outside the Pot

 Here, chickens are a symbol of urban nirvana, their coops backyard shrines to a locavore movement that has city dwellers moving ever closer to their food.
-Hence a budding phenomenon: urban chicken retirement.

 — The New York Times